spaship/sidecar/README.md

 # spaship-sidecar

-This is a sidecar application which supports spa deployment in httpd server.
+This is a very lightweight Java application which
+* Reads configuration from .spaship file
+* Creates or update SPAs in http server
+* Removes SPA directory fom http server
+* Schedule SSI Sync

+Every SPAship environment contains this sidecar container.

 ## Documentation